 “I am so humbled to be part of the UIC.
 I think legacy is everything and it’s important to show my kids that you have a responsibility to give back and help those less fortunate.
 As a group we want to bring awareness to the causes and research that typically aren’t as promoted.
 With this group of brilliant and accomplished people and the incredible team at the foundation I know we can not only achieve our goals, but surpass them.”

-Kay is on the mergers & acquisitions team at RBC Capital Markets.
-Before joining RBC, Kay attended Columbia Business School in New York.
+Kay is a Vice President in Investment Banking at TD Securities.
 She enjoys participating in the community and is passionate about driving innovation and entrepreneurship in Canadian health care.

 Investment Analyst & Legal Counsel